 This also means that if at some step to write down the amplitude with further 'freedom/restriction' which is not included in the above Feynman rules, especially the propagator integrations and vertex $\delta$ functions, or is contradicting to this definite result, this step may introduce more things deviating from the exact definition of the amplitude in the above standard framework.
-So that step is a wrong step rather than some 'ambiguity', since it is not included in the theory at beginning.
-Even our following discussion on $H\to \gamma Z$ process (Sec.
-5) indicates that to set the independent integrated loop momentum at the beginning seems some of the necessary freedom/possibility contained in the Feynman rules lost.
+So that step is a wrong step rather than some 'ambiguity', since it is not included in the theory in the beginning.

 { 2.} To better illustrate the calculation procedure, here we mention the formulae we use repeatedly in the calculation.
 I.e., Eqs.
 (2.5-2.12) of GWW \cite{Gastmans:2011wh}.
 For these equations, we will refer to as GWW2.5, GWW2.6,..., GWW2.12 in this paper.
 Complementary to GWW2.9, we add an equation as $V_{\alpha \mu \gamma } (p_1, -k_1, p_3) p_3 ^\gamma=-(p_1^2 g_{\alpha \mu}-p_{1\alpha}p_{2\mu})$, i.e., the case contracted with the other inner momentum $p_3$.
 In GWW, they only list the formula for $ p_1 ^\alpha V_{\alpha \mu \gamma } (p_1, -k_1, p_3)$.
 However, for simplicity, we still refer this complemented formulae as GWW2.9.
-And here we would like to address that all these formulations still valid in D dimension.
-The property of 3 vertex, which is named as Ward Identity (W.I.) in GWW, is the key role in the evaluation.
-For the feasibility to investigate the $H \to \gamma Z$ process in the later part of this paper, we list the equations for this process corresponding to GWW (2.5-2.12) in Appendix A. They straightforwardly go to GWW (2.5-2.12) by simply taking $M_Z=0$.
+Here we would like to address that all these formulations still valid in D dimension.
+The property of the 3-vertex, which is named as Ward Identity (W.I.) in GWW, is the key role in the calculation.
+For the feasibility to investigate the $H \to \gamma Z$ process later we in fact list the equations for $H \to \gamma Z$ process corresponding to GWW (2.5-2.12) in Appendix A. They straightforwardly go to GWW (2.5-2.12) by simply taking $M_Z=0$.

-We also would like to mention that, the explicitly employment of $k_{1 \mu} \epsilon^\mu= k_{2 \nu} \epsilon^\nu=0$ (GWW2.5) everywhere means that it is valid without any account of any divergence factors timing with it.
+We also would like to mention that, the explicitly employment of $k_{1 \mu} \epsilon^\mu= k_{2 \nu} \epsilon^\nu=0$ (GWW2.5) everywhere means that it is valid without any account of any divergent factors timing with it.